-As a specialty chemical or ingredient producer, are your distributor sales channels exceeding your expectations?
+As a specialty chemical, food additive or ingredient producer, are your distributor sales channels exceeding your expectations?

-Many chemical and ingredient producers understand the benefit of leveraging a distributor network to grow sales and profitability.
+Many chemical, food additive and ingredient producers understand the benefit of leveraging a distributor network to grow sales and profitability.
 When aligned properly, distributor sales channels add value and produce great results.